 Student Services Center

-The UMES Barnes and Noble bookstore is located on the first floor of the Student Services Center (SSC) and provides course materials (both new & used), general reading and reference books, school and office supplies, and computer products to ensure every UMES student is prepared for success.
+The UMES Barnes and Noble bookstore is located on the first floor of the Student Services Center (SSC) and provides course materials (new & used and digital), general reading and reference books, school and office supplies, and computer products to ensure every UMES student is prepared for success.
 The bookstore also has official UMES apparel and paraphernalia as well as Greek apparel and accessories (available in the store).
 All students, family members, alumni, faculty, and staff are welcome to visit the campus bookstore or shop online at https://umes.bncollege.com.
-The bookstore accepts the HAWKCARD, cash, checks, and all major credit cards.
+The bookstore accepts the HAWKCARD, cash, contactless payment including applepay, and all major credit cards.

 Office of University Engagement and Lifelong Learning (OUELL)

 Our mission is to work collaboratively with local communities to enrich the quality of living on the Shore through outreach programs; to engage faculty and students in scholarly activities that positively impact Maryland citizens; and to provide lifelong learning opportunities to a global community.
 This Office will promote college readiness and retention while working with local schools to build a pipeline to postsecondary education and identify curriculum-based service learning and civic engagement opportunities for college students.

 The Office of University Engagement and Lifelong Learning (OUELL) recognizes and values societal transformations made possible through engaged universities and communities.
 All organizations and agencies are invited to partner with our office to provide quality faculty and student service-learning and engagement opportunities that are equally beneficial to campus participants and communities within the Eastern Shore.